marmelab/coPostgresQuery/README.md

 #### Parameters

-- entities: array of entities to upsert
+- rows: array of rows to upsert

 ### selectByOrderedFieldValues